 Special Tribunal for Lebanon proceedings:

 After the passing of UNSCR 1636, Syrian cooperation with the Commission regarding access to individuals, sites, and information improved, but became less significant following the transfer of the jurisdiction to the STL in 2009.
 Although Syria withdrew its military forces from Lebanon in April 2005, it did not cease to interfere in Lebanese political life, mainly through the support of Hezbollah.
-However, the outbreak of the Syrian civil war in 2011 forced it to focus primarily on its domestic affairs.
+However, the outbreak of the Syrian civil war in 2011 forced it to focus primarily on its domestic affairs and the ousting of President Assad in December 2024 ended Syria’s interference in Lebanon.

 Neither the Commission (whose mandate ended in 2009) nor the Government of Lebanon have ever notified the UNSC to apply the sanctions.